wolfiestyle/frappe/README.md

 Frappe is a concurrent Event-Driven FRP library.
 It aims to provide a simple, efficient and Rust-idiomatic way to write interactive applications in a declarative way.

+Experimental support for futures has been added.
+To enable it, use a nightly compiler and enable the "nightly" crate feature.

 *Work in progress, so the API can change at any time.*

 ## Usage